Travel and expenses policy

 Managers must:

-• pre-approve all travel requests with employees before they make arrangements
+• pre-approve travel and accommodation requests with employees before they make arrangements and ensure the use of the most cost-effective means.

 • ensure that booked travel complies with all relevant procedures